-^{} Erika Lennon is a J.D. candidate, May 2008, at American University, Washington College of Law.
+\ Erika Lennon is a J.D. candidate, May 2008, at American University, Washington College of Law.

-arctic Treaty provided a framework for internationalizing and demilitarizing the continent to protect it for future generations.5 Initially a preventative agreement to deflect conflict and the spread of a nuclear arms race, the Antarctic Treaty has adapted to protect the environment.6 their claims on land in Antarctica based on "discovery, exploration, or geographic propinquity," and still more had engaged in exploration.
+arctic Treaty provided a framework for internationalizing and demilitarizing the continent to protect it for future generations.
+Initially a preventative agreement to deflect conflict and the spread of a nuclear arms race, the Antarctic Treaty has adapted to protect the environment.

+In the scramble to increase their influence in the world, including sovereign control of Antarctica, seven nations staked their claims on land in Antarctica based on "discovery, exploration, or geographic propinquity," and still more had engaged in exploration.
 However, the United States and the Soviet Union refused to recognize other countries' claims, but still reserved their rights to claim land.
 At the time of the treaty negotiations, none of these claims resulted in violent conflicts, but uncertainty loomed.
 This instability was only increased by possibilities of natural resources existing on the frozen continent.
-These uncertainties and the potential for the movement of nuclear weapons to the southern polar region prompted international action and a group of nations came together to discuss the status and future of Antarctica.9
+These uncertainties and the potential for the movement of nuclear weapons to the southern polar region prompted international action and a group of nations came together to discuss the status and future of Antarctica.